justmars/corpus-unpdf/docs/document-parts/markers.md

 # Markers

-Typically used in the first page of a Decision document to determine the positions of Y-coordinates and to extract the metadata associated with the page.
+Typically used in the title page of a Decision document to determine the positions of Y-coordinates and to extract the metadata associated with the page.

+!!!
+Warning

+      Not all markers are found in the preliminary page.
+Hence, the need to find the anchoring [start of content][start-of-content].

 ## Court Composition